bloodmc/GriefDefenderDoc/docs/wiki/basic/Claim-Management.md

 ### 2D

 A 2D claim creates a claim by `AREA` (X and Z).
 It creates the claim from bedrock (lowest block point) to sky (max Y level 255) in the world you are in.
 This mode is the most user friendly as it doesn't require the player to worry about block height or other players claiming above or below their claims.
 By default all players default to this mode unless the meta option `griefdefender.create-mode` is set to a different mode.
-See https://github.com/bloodmc/GriefDefender/wiki/Options-(Meta)#claim-options for more info on claim options.
+See [Claim Options](/wiki/basic/Options.html#claim-options) for more info on claim options.

 ### 3D